CAMP Eligibility Requirements

 - Have a high school diploma or GED certificate

-- Completed FAFSA, eith EFC (expected family contribution)
+- Completed FAFSA, with EFC (expected family contribution) or WVC financial award letter

 - U.S. citizen or legal resident